vk2tds/SamilLogger/README.md

 ## Connecting hardware
 The RS485 connector on the inverter is located at the bottom of the inverter.
 It is hidden behind a small metal plate.
 There will be two (2) RJ11, 4 pin sockets.
-Only one RJ11 (left) is required and the pinout is as follows:
+Only one RJ11 (left) is required and the pinout is as follows (left to right):

-(From left to right)
 Pin | Function
 --- | ---
 1 | TX+